Europe considers euro zone budget, pooling borrowing

 Germany and France strongly support the proposal and, in a surprise to many EU diplomats, Britain does too, but for different reasons.
 London sees a euro zone budget as a way of further separating Britain and its increasingly EU-skeptical electorate from the currency bloc and its problems.

-Van Rompuy, visiting Helsinki on Friday, said the idea of the single euro zone budget would not “imply or necessitate permanent transfers” from one state to another.
-But he also stressed that he was not making any concrete proposals for now.

-“I simply propose that we examine further some of these ideas ...
-Also on the so called euro zone budget ...
-There is no clear-cut concept to this at this stage.”

-Prepared in conjunction with European Commission president Jose Manuel Barroso, the president of the European Central Bank, Mario Draghi, and Jean-Claude Juncker, president of the Eurogroup of finance ministers, the report also addresses the contested idea of pooling country borrowing.
+The report, prepared in conjunction with the president of the European Commission, Jose Manuel Barroso, the president of the European Central Bank, Mario Draghi, and Jean-Claude Juncker, the president of the Eurogroup of finance ministers, also addresses the contested idea of pooling country borrowing.

-It advocates examining “the pooling of some short term sovereign funding instruments, for example, treasury bills, on a limited and conditional basis”.
-The report is due to be finalized in December.
+The report, which will be finalized in December, advocates examining “the pooling of some short term sovereign funding instruments, for example, treasury bills, on a limited and conditional basis.”

-Such a move in the short term would be viewed skeptically by Berlin, which is reluctant to see weaker euro states piggyback on its economic strength in order to borrow more cheaply.
+Such a move in the short term would be viewed skeptically by Berlin, which is reluctant to see weaker countries in the bloc piggyback on its economic strength in order to borrow more cheaply.

-Berlin may however be prepared to consider such a step in the distant future after Europe has taken significant steps towards a tighter political and fiscal union.
+Berlin may, however, be prepared to consider such a move in the distant future after Europe has taken significant steps towards a tighter political and fiscal union.

-Van Rompuy also said in Helsinki the November summit of European leaders should agree on a future framework for the whole European Union’s budget, acknowledging the difficulty of finding a compromise among the member states.